- First, Understand What Jesus is Saying…

 Those who do not serve the Lord will reject His ways and instruction.
 In the parable of the minas, the citizens who didn’t serve the nobleman hated the idea of “doing business” and being wise investors.
 Therefore, hold on to the promises of God because His ways are higher than man’s.

-- Whatever we receive must be recognized as from the Lord.
-If we see it any other way, we see His instruction for being a wise investor and faithful servant as unfair.
+Whatever we receive must be recognized as from the Lord.
+If we see it any other way, we see His instruction for being a wise investor and faithful servant as unfair or irrelevant.

-The Warning… When we don’t recognize that the Lord provides, we not only miss out on abundant blessings, but the wealth we were given will be transferred to those who will deal with it wisely.
+When we don’t recognize that it is the Lord who provides, we miss out on abundant blessings, and the wealth we were given will be transferred to those who will deal with it wisely.

 Therefore, seek to understand your covenant relationship and identity in Christ.
 Take every thought captive and make it obedient to Him.

-Think about which group you want to be a part of.
+Think about these two parables and where your focus needs to shift.
 What outcomes do you want?
 Then move into alignment with that outcome.

-Choose to be a wise investor and faithful servant.
 Understand that there is an element of faith—an assurance of things unseen—that accompanies the role of a servant.
-And hold fast to God’s promises.
+Hold fast to God’s promises.

-Sow a seed into God’s Kingdom HERE.
-Watch as He multiplies it, pouring blessings over you and others.
+When you choose to be a wise and faithful servant, you can expect God to pour blessings over you and others.
 Anticipate the words, “Well done, good and faithful servant.”

 A Word for the Body of Christ

-As the Body of Christ, we need to physically prepare ourselves for a transfer of wealth—invest in blue-chip stocks, farmable land, and silver.
-The transfer of wealth comes to those who are both physically and spiritually prepared.
+As the Body of Christ, we need to prepare ourselves for a transfer of wealth.
+The transfer of wealth comes to those who are physically and spiritually prepared.

 We must teach God’s people to…